craigduncanlab/singlecell/genome_sizes.md

 The language adopted has been to express the individual's variation in the genetic material in each of the pairs of DNA threads as 'variation'.
 This is then restated in expanded terms as 'polymorphism' (which is variation with reference to some idealised base genome).
 In fact, genetic variation in DNA molecules *is* the natural state of the biological content in cells.

+Significantly, as Soifer (Ref2) stated at p2912:

+"Human reference genome versions (including the current standard reference genome, GRCh38) are a mosaic of sequence data from many (mostly Caucasian) individual diploid humans"

+The latest research claims to have been able to reconstruct all of the genetic material in a person's DNA into a genome-framework (see Soifer, Ref2) and also Porubsky(2021).
+(Ref 3).

+Refs
+1. (2016), Phased Diploid Genome Assembly with Single Molecule Real-Time Sequencing, [Chin et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5503144/)
+2. (2021), Fully Phased Sequence of a Diploid Human Genome Determined de Novo from the DNA of a Single Individual, [Soifer et al](https://pubmed.ncbi.nlm.nih.gov/32631951/)
+3. (2021) Fully phased human genome assembly without parental data using single-cell strand sequencing and long reads, Nature Biotechnology, [Nature](https://www.nature.com/articles/s41587-020-0719-5)

 ## Implications of polyploidy for genome assembly and computation

 These distinctions between the genome and attempts to capture an individual organism's DNA *within the framework of the genome* are important when we discuss sequencing methods, and how much work or computation is required.

 The language of 'genomics' means that a complete picture of the DNA threads present in an organisms cells may be expressed in terms of variation (polymorphisms) rather than state (i.e. what exists, in what chromosome, without discussion of variation).
+If some of the polymorphisms are thrown away, in favour of a 'consensus' genome, then we still have an approximation of the actual genetic material of the organism that was sequenced.

 If we want to express a plant's diversity in genomic information across the individual DNA threads, we not only have to sample more genetic material, but we also have to try and arrange this in some kind of manner for all the different DNA threads.
 This might not even be possible in all cases, based on the vailable information.
 It is even more difficult, from a computational point of view, when we have lots of genetic material, which we do when we have multiple copies of DNA threads present in the cell (as we do with polyploid species like wheat).
 We can assess the amount of genetic material in a broad sense by multiplying the genome size by the polploidy number.

+There have been recent successes in being able to reconstruct genomes inclusive of the individual haploid components, in plant species like pear.
+This also produced the observation that the reference genome used for the pear had about 8% of its content inserted from the other DNA thread (Ref3)

 Refs
 1. (2016), Phased Diploid Genome Assembly with Single Molecule Real-Time Sequencing, [Chin et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5503144/)
 2. (2021), Fully Phased Sequence of a Diploid Human Genome Determined de Novo from the DNA of a Single Individual, [Soifer et al](https://pubmed.ncbi.nlm.nih.gov/32631951/)
+3. [

 # Relative sizes